fernandopenaranda/QuantiKite/README.md

 **KITE** is a compiled (C++) package that takes as input an h5 file containing information about:
   1. Physical properties of the system including its Hamiltonian together with its modifiers (disorder models, (magnetic) vector potential, etc...)
-  2. Calculation settings: which observable will be computed and providing instructions for the Chebyshev expansion.
+  2. Calculation settings: which observable will be computed and which instructions are needed for the Chebyshev expansion.

 This .h5 file is generated through a Python interface that uses [Pybinding](https://docs.pybinding.site/en/stable/) software.